 If plenty of stars are being detected, but the plate solving still fails, you could be starting from too far away from the pole

-SharpCap has a star database out to 5 degrees away from the pole (7 degrees in SharpCap 3.1).
+SharpCap has a star database out to 7 degrees away from the pole.
 If the image is taken of an area further from the pole than this then plate solving will fail.
-If you have a network connection, you can check how far you are from the pole by saving a frame (press the ‘Snapshot’ button) and uploading it to nova.astrometry.net for plate solving.
-If you have a plate solving tool installed on your PC you could use that instead.
+If you have a plate solving application installed and configured in SharpCap, you can use the Plate Solve (Solve Only) menu item to check exactly where the telescope is pointing.
+You can also make this check without a plate solving application by saving a frame (press the ‘Snapshot’ button) and uploading it to nova.astrometry.net for plate solving.

 Once you have made adjustments to your telescope or moved SharpCap on to a new step in the polar alignment process, you shouldn’t have a long wait to see the results or for SharpCap to find a solution – a few seconds or so is typical.
 If you find yourself waiting more than 15 seconds then something isn’t right and the most common cause is that SharpCap is not able to plate solve every frame that is coming from the camera – in fact it might only be solving one frame in 10 or even one in 100.